- Find meetings near you

 4. Making Living Amends

-Living amends refers to the ways in which you change how you live your life in recovery or “walking our talk.”
+Living amends refers to how you change how you live your life in recovery or “walking your talk.”
 These changes affirm your commitment to the direct or symbolic amends you made with others.
 Living amends represent the long-term actions you will take to remain committed to recovery.

 Living amends look different for everyone, depending on the specific negative behavior patterns you have identified while working the 12 Steps.
-Determining the most impactful living amends will require a great deal of honesty.
+Determining the most impactful approach will require a great deal of honesty.
 A qualified behavioral therapist can help you identify the areas of your life that need attention.

-• If you tended to lash out in anger, commit to handling anger differently.
+- If you tend to lash out in anger, commit to handling anger differently.
 Learn to recognize when you are becoming angry, and leave the room if necessary until you calm down.
 A therapist can help you learn new coping skills for managing anger or other high-intensity emotions.

 Your efforts to make amends may not always go as well as you hope.
 Try not to respond with anger or defensiveness if others aren’t responsive to your efforts.
 They have been hurt by your actions, and they may not be willing to forgive and forget.
 They may have been hurt in ways that you were not able to identify when preparing to make amends.